banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-Assesses the logical consistency and narrative flow of your dream."
+Assesses the logical consistency and narrative flow of your dream.

 **Detailed description:**